just-paja/lerna-tools/packages/lerna-isolate/README.md

 ### Bundle packages

 Bundle one or more packages.
-A package name or a path can be given.
+A package name(s) or a path(s) can be given.

 ```shell
 $ lerna isolate bundle app